 The actual area we stayed in is called Port Dalhousie (pronounced duh-LOO-zee).
 In addition to a lighthouse and pier, it is mostly known for its waterfront appeal and has one of the city’s most popular beaches located at Lakeside Park.

 Tom and Liza were absolutely amazing!
-Like our previous 3 house sits, the bar was set high.
-They generously provided us with provisions to make our stay a comfortable one.
+As with our previous three house sits, the bar was set high.
+They generously provided us with provisions to make our stay comfortable.
 Their easy-going nature, humour and genuine welcome made us feel as if we had known them for a long time.

 Our first night was spent with them, and Tom cooked us an amazing dinner served with red wine.
 They left early the next morning to start their vacation on the eastern coast.

-We had our choice of bedrooms (of course we chose the one with the King size bed).
+We had our choice of bedrooms (of course, we chose the one with the king-size bed).
 We also had the use of a newly installed hot tub, complete with numerous jets and music.
-Their backyard is not large but is well landscaped.
-There was this amazing flowering plant (shrub) that covered the whole back fence and I was able to get a nice photo before it died off.
+Their backyard is not large but well-landscaped.
+There was this amazing flowering shrub that covered the whole back fence, and I was able to get a nice photo before it died off.

 This home is called Henley’s Dream and can be rented through Airbnb.
 I guarantee you won’t be disappointed if you decide to stay there.
 As your hosts, Tom and Liza will take great care of you!